nova-model/nova-tutorial/episodes/02-Copy-Template.md

    - Defines your tool for Galaxy/NDIP
    - References your container so NDIP knows which image to run
    - Configures the command to run your application
-   - Is stored in the galaxy-tools repository at `tools/neutrons/tutorials/YOUR_USERNAME-nova-tutorial.xml`
+   - Is stored on the prototype branch in the galaxy-tools repository at [https://code.ornl.gov/ndip/galaxy-tools/-/tree/prototype/tools/neutrons/tutorials](https://code.ornl.gov/ndip/galaxy-tools/-/tree/prototype/tools/neutrons/tutorials).
+The xml file will have a name in the format of YOUR_USERNAME-nova-tutorial.xml

 3. **Deployment Process**:
    - When you push code to your repository → CI builds a new container